jojkos/LeapMotion-interface/README.md

 - In appliacation you can choose width and height of projector image in pixels.
 - Cycles is how many times you want to run the calibration pattern.
 Each has 3 * 3 points.
 - Shift changes how far from edges the points are drawn.
-- Head mount optimization toggles the same thing for Leap Motion .
+- Head mount optimization toggles the same thing for Leap Motion.
 It is used because Leap Motion is upside down. https://developer.leapmotion.com/documentation/csharp/api/Leap.Controller.html#id7
 - Calibrate lets you choose file you want the calibration to save in (inputs.txt if you want to use it later in the game)
 - Load loads already saved calibration you choose.
 - Reprojection lets you calculate reprojection error for the chosen calibration.